-After you have completed your degree program, you will need to earn 3000 hours of supervised work experience in a period of no less than 3 years.
-At least 1200 of these hours will need to be in direct client contact.
+After you have completed your degree program, earn 3000 hours of supervised work experience in a period of no less than 3 years.
+At least 1200 of these hours should be in direct client contact.
 More details and information about qualifying supervisors can be found on the following Washington State Legislature webpage.

-Next, you will need to submit an application for Washington counseling certification to the Washington State Department of Health.
-You will need to carefully read the checklist accompanying the application to make sure you have included all the necessary documents and fees.
-You will need to make sure the Washington State Department of Health receives official transcripts from your educating institutions.
+Submit an application for Washington counseling certification to the Washington State Department of Health.
+Carefully read the checklist accompanying the application to make sure you have included all the necessary documents and fees.
+Make sure the Washington State Department of Health receives official transcripts from your educating institutions.

 You may download the application here.

-Once your Washington counseling licensure application has been reviewed, and subsequently approved, you will be notified of your eligibility to sit for the National Certification Examination or the National Clinical Mental Health Counselor Examination.
+Once your Washington counseling licensure application has been reviewed and (hopefully) approved, you should be notified of your eligibility to sit for the National Certification Examination or the National Clinical Mental Health Counselor Examination.
 Both are administered by the National Board of Certified Counselors.